Contraceptive diaphragm or cap

 - Never boil a diaphragm or cap.

-- Don't use disinfectant, detergent, oil-based products or talcum powder, as these can damage it.
+- Do not use disinfectant, detergent, oil-based products or talcum powder, as these can damage it.

 - Use water-based or silicone-based lubricant rather than oil-based lubricant, if needed.

-- Your diaphragm or cap may become discoloured over time, but this doesn't make it less effective.
+- Your diaphragm or cap may become discoloured over time, but this does not make it less effective.

 - Always check your diaphragm or cap for any signs of damage before using it.

-You can visit your GP or nurse when you want to replace your diaphragm or cap.
-Most women can use the same diaphragm or cap for a year before they need to replace it.
+You can visit a GP or nurse when you want to replace your diaphragm or cap.
+Most of the time you can use the same diaphragm or cap for a year before replacing it.

 You may need to get a different size if you: